negin-kafee/Customer-Analytics-ML/reports/03_classification_analysis.md

 - A customer's response to a campaign is not caused by their past spending
 - High spenders may be more engaged and thus more likely to respond

+### Why We Exclude `AcceptedCmp1-5`

+The dataset contains past campaign acceptance indicators (`AcceptedCmp1-5`).
+We **intentionally exclude** these for several reasons:

+1. **Temporal Data Leakage Risk**: In deployment, you may not have all past campaign responses when predicting a new campaign
+2. **Circular Reasoning**: Using "did they accept past campaigns?" to predict future acceptance is borderline tautological
+3. **Business Interpretability**: Marketing needs insights about *customer attributes* that predict response, not just "target past responders"
+4. **Model Generalization**: A model trained on `AcceptedCmp1-5` won't generalize to new customers without campaign history

+### Data Leakage Prevention

+- **Stratified Train-Test Split**: Preserves class ratios in both sets
+- **Deferred Imputation**: Missing Income values imputed using training data median only
+- **Pipeline-Based Preprocessing**: All transforms fitted on training data, applied to test data

 ---

 ## 4. Model Selection